KMAYAMA2/notes/content/notes/10-2g1f2a1 The question is what's the brain in NOT what’s in the brain.md

+> “The current environment programs the brain, but the clever brain can choose its upcoming environment.” – [[Naval Ravikant |Naval]]

 [[10-2g1f2a2 You can't separate the mind from the context-culture-body that generated-evolved it.
 Cartesian dualism is arbitrary categorization-abstraction.]]
 	[[1-1a2c Everett on Aristotle - He is responsible for the characterization of the mind as a blank slate ('Mind is in a sense potentially whatever is thinkable, though actually it is nothing until it has thought')]]